Rasquin/auction/README.md

 - As user, I may have a budget to expend, so that I am interested in looking for my item based on price.
 Then the side should filter items by price also.

-- As a user, I may be interested in an artifact; I may find interesting how it was made, where it comes from, how old it is.
+- As a user, I could like an artifact; I may find interesting how it was made, where it comes from, how old it is.
 Then the site should provide a picture and information about the history, origin, age, crafting and trajectory of each artifact.

 - As a user, I may want to bid on an item.
 Then the site should provide a bidding section for each artifact, besides the user has to be authenticated before being able to bid.